violaaas/music/kinderszenen project/README.md

 ### Framing:

 I'll leave it up to you to be creative with this, but since I'll be cropping/resizing your videos, it would be nice to have at least your face and your viola in the frame most of the time.
 It may help to do a couple test runs to determine whether it's the angle you want.
+Other tips in this [NYTimes article](https://www.nytimes.com/2020/03/25/realestate/coronavirus-webcam-appearance.html).

 ### What to Wear: